tegon/clone-org-repos/README.md

 ```

-**Nota Bene:** If the current folder contains a folder with the same name as a repository to be clones, the repository
+**Nota Bene:** If the current folder contains a folder with the same name as a repository to be cloned, the repository
 will be skipped.
 You cannot clone into an existing non-empty folder.

 ### Restarting

-If the process stops, or internet connectivity is dropped, just run the same command again it will automatically
+If the process stops, or internet connectivity is dropped, just run the same command again and it will automatically
 skip any previously cloned repositories.

 For example, if you start to clone the `angular` organization, it might print something like the following: